 Nearly 178 million US adults are missing at least one tooth.
 There are many options for replacement, it is important to understand your options so you can make the most well-informed decision.

 - Single Tooth Implant

 If you are missing one or two teeth, a bridge may be a good option for you.
-A bridge can be very advantageous if you don’t have enough bone remaining for implants OR if teeth next to those missing are in need of repair as well.
-The bridge not only replaces a missing tooth but provides crown coverage to those teeth on each side creating a three or four unit series of crowns soldered together.
-One downside to a bridge is that because all of the teeth become connected by the bridge unit, if one tooth suffers from decay then the whole bridge must be removed and replaced.
+A bridge can be very advantageous if you don’t have enough bone remaining for implants OR if teeth next to those missing require repair as well.
+The bridge not only replaces a missing tooth but provides crown coverage to those teeth on each side creating a three or four-unit series of crowns soldered together.
+One downside to a bridge is that because all of the teeth become connected by the bridge unit if one tooth suffers from decay then the whole bridge must be removed and replaced.

 - Partial Denture

 If you are missing multiple teeth and a bridge is not feasible, a removable partial denture may better suit you.
 Many people like the ease of removing a partial denture.
 A benefit is that it can replace teeth without joining teeth together and on each side of the mouth at the same time.
 A partial denture does rely on the support of remaining teeth so they will need to be stable to insure success.

 If you have severe bone loss and/or are missing many teeth a full denture may be the best option.
 Although a denture does require bone for support, it may not require as much as implants.
 Many people find success with a full upper denture, but a full lower denture can be more difficult to get used to.
 A lower denture can slide around since it doesn’t benefit from the suction mechanism that the upper denture does.